Quantcast

 When it comes to abuse, there are other kinds besides the physical.
 You can be emotionally, mentally, financially, sexually (this includes if you're in a relationship with someone and they force you to do something that you don't want to do) and even spiritually abused.
 Another form of abuse is abandonment or neglect.
 Unfortunately, when it comes to abuse, people-pleasers are oftentimes the victim of it.

 There are a few reasons why.
 One is because a lot of people-pleasers are compassionate individuals; they are more concerned with helping the person through their abusive traits than protecting themselves.
-Another reason is because they are horrible when it comes to boundaries.
+Another reason is that they are horrible when it comes to boundaries.
 Oftentimes this is because they weren't properly taught them while they were growing up.
-Another reason is because they believe that if they love someone enough, give to someone enough, tolerate their poor behavior long enough, the person will change.
-Actually, the reality is, abusers can only change when they want to.
-And, it's best for them to do it when they are working on things with a therapist not via a relationship.
+Another reason is because they believe that if they love someone enough, give to someone enough, and tolerate their poor behavior long enough, the person will change.
+Actually, the reality is, that abusers can only change when they want to.
+And, it's best for them to do it when they are working on things with a therapist, not via a relationship.

 The really sad thing about a people-pleaser is folks who can see what is transpiring aren't always able to pull a people-pleaser out of the mire.
 That's because, if they're not careful, something else that people-pleasers have a tendency to become are mini-saviors.
 They want to "save" their abuser rather than release them so that they can learn how to stand on their own two feet.